Story of O: Legacy

 In 2007, the National Leather Association International inaugurated awards for excellence in SM/fetish/leather writing.
 The categories include the Pauline Reage (a pen name of Anne Desclos, author of Story of O) award for fiction novel.

-In 2020, Anne Desclos (author of Story of O) was inducted into the Leather Hall of Fame.
+In 2020, Anne Desclos was inducted into the Leather Hall of Fame.

 Adaptations

 Film

-American experimental director Kenneth Anger made a 20 minute short film version, l'Histoire d'O, in 1961.
+American experimental director Kenneth Anger made a 20-minute short film version, l'Histoire d'O, in 1961.

 French director Henri-Georges Clouzot wanted to adapt the novel to film for many years, which was eventually done by director Just Jaeckin in 1975 as Histoire d'O (Story of O) produced by Eric Rochat and Gérard Lorin, starring Corinne Cléry and Udo Kier.
 The film met with far less acclaim than the book.
-It was banned in the United Kingdom by the British Board of Film Censors until February 2000.
+In the United Kingdom it was refused a certificate by the BBFC, and was not passed until February 2000.

 In 1975, American director Gerard Damiano, well known for Deep Throat (1972) and The Devil in Miss Jones (1973), created the movie The Story of Joanna, highly influenced by the Story of O, by combining motifs from one of the book's chapters and from Jean-Paul Sartre's No Exit.

 In 1979, Danish director Lars von Trier made the short movie entitled Menthe – la bienheureuse, as an homage to Story of O. His 2005 film Manderlay was also inspired by the book, particularly Paulhan's introduction.

 Five years later, in 1984, actress Sandra Wey starred as "O" in Story of O - Chapter 2, written, directed and produced by Eric Rochat.

 In 1992, a Brazilian miniseries in 10 episodes entitled A História de O starring Claudia Cepeda was written, directed and produced by Eric Rochat, who was the producer of the original 1975 movie.

 In 2002, another version of O was released, called The Story of O: Untold Pleasures, with Danielle Ciardi playing the title character.